Case Interview Math: The Complete Guide (2026)

 How Should You Practice Case Interview Math?

-Break your practice into two phases:
+Break your preparation into two phases:

 What Are the Best Case Interview Math Tips?

-3. Use abbreviations for large numbers.
-Write 14K instead of 14,000 and 200M instead of 200,000,000.
-Remember: K * K = M, K * M = B, M * M = T. This keeps your calculations clean and fast.
+Write 14K instead of 14,000 and 200M instead of 200,000,000, and remember that K x K = M, K x M = B, and M x M = T. This keeps your page clean and your zeros intact.

 Frequently Asked Questions